pixel-ports/pyngsi/README.md

 This basic example shows how the pyngsi framework is used to build a NGSI Agent.<br>
 Here data are stored on the local filesystem.<br>
-By changing just one line you could retrieve incoming data from a FTP server or an HTTP REST API.
+By changing just one line you could retrieve incoming data from a FTP server or HTTP server.

 ```python
 from pyngsi.sources.source import Source, Row